AleksandrDenis/yoku-taberu-kitchen/README.md

 *  [Credits](#credits)
 *  [Acknowledgements](#acknowledgements)

+# UX
+* User Needs
+   * To know what business is about.
+   * Services offered.
+   * Contact business.
+* Owners
+   *  Promote business.
+   *  Raise conversion rate.

 # Design
 ### Structure
 The website is structured as one single page divided in to: Landing image, About us, Classes and Contact us sections.